 When my Ridgid power inverter bit the dust, I picked up a Bestek 300W 12V power inverter.
 With two 120V outlets and dual 0-2.4A high-speed USB charging ports, it has delivered flawless on-the-road power for more than a year—and I use it every two weeks for approximately 6 hours straight.
 You may not have heard of Bestek, but they have a good thing going.

 I don’t know how you get more convenient than a cordless orbital sander.
-The Ryobi P411 sander uses the company’s 18V ONE+ batteries to cut the cord on a 5-inch random orbit sander.
-They kept vibration fairly low on this tool and the run-time is adequate for smaller jobs—well worth the convenience.
-Since the Ryobi ONE+ system already has over 175 cordless tools, your favorite DIYer may already have the required 18V battery and charger.
+The Ryobi 18V PCL406B sander presents its second-generation take on cordless sanding.
+This 5-inch random orbit sander reduces vibration by up to 40% over the former model.
+With onboard dust collection and multiple grip zones—we love the simplistic design of this sander.
+Since the Ryobi ONE+ system already has over 250 cordless tools, your favorite DIYer may already have the required 18V battery and charger.
 If not, you can pick up a starter kit for not much money.

 Hart 20V Cordless Rotary Tool